swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Whenever you start up a terminal, you will start in a special directory called the *home* directory.
 Every user has their own home directory where they have full access to do whatever they want.
-In this case, the `pwd` command tells us that we are in the `/home/swc` directory.
-This is the home directory for the `swc` user.
-That is our user name.
+In this case, the `pwd` command tells us that we are in the `/home/<username>` directory, where <username> is the name you used to login in.
+This is the home directory for your user.
 You can always find out your user name by entering the command `whoami`.

 ## File Types